alsash110/comm-2216-obs/docs/Glossary.md

 **Sudo**: A utility for Linux-based systems that provides an efficient way to give users permission to perform root-level system commands.
 Sudo keeps a log of all commands and arguments.

 **Terminal**: Provides the user with a text-based interface for typing in commands.

+**Virtual Machine**: An emulated computer system running on top of your operating system.